Battle Chopper: Gameplay

 Players control a wacky fighter chopper named Mr. Heli, while shooting enemies, collecting power-ups, and defeating bosses to advance levels.
+Defeating enemies or destroying terrain can yield cash that can be used to purchase power-ups.

 Ports

-Mr. Heli was ported to the Commodore 64, Amiga, Amstrad CPC, ZX Spectrum, and Atari ST by Firebird, as well as to the PC Engine in Japan by Irem.
-This version was re-released for the Wii Virtual Console on March 18, 2008, only in Japan.
-It came back for the Wii U Virtual Console on April 15, 2015 in Japan, and was then released for the first time in the United States and Europe on February 1, 2018.
+Battle Chopper was ported to the Commodore 64, Amiga, Amstrad CPC, ZX Spectrum, and Atari ST by Firebird, as well as to the PC Engine in Japan by Irem.
+This version was re-released for the Wii's Virtual Console on March 18, 2008, only in Japan.
+It came back for the Wii U's Virtual Console on April 15, 2015 in Japan, and was then released for the first time in the United States and Europe on February 1, 2018.

 Reception

-In Japan, Game Machine listed Mr. Heli on their January 15, 1988 issue as being the fifth most-successful table arcade unit of the month.
+In Japan, Game Machine listed Battle Chopper on their January 15, 1988 issue as being the fifth most-successful table arcade unit of the month.

 Ciarán Brennan of Your Sinclair magazine reviewed the arcade game, calling it "a lovely little game" that is "very imaginative and beautifully" paced.
 ACE magazine reviewed the PC Engine version in 1989, rating it 890 out of 1000 and listing it as one of the top five best games available for the console.